WL152/forms/README.md

 ## 4. Setting up a GitHub Action CI/CD pipeline with Docker containers
 - Need to create Docker ID first  https://docs.docker.com/docker-hub/
 - Add your Docker ID as a secret to GitHub.
-Go to GitHub repository and click Accounts Settings > Security > New repository secret
+Go to GitHub repository and click Settings > Secrets > New repository secret
 - Create a new Access Token with the name `DOCKER_HUB_USERNAME` and Docker ID as value.
 - Create a new Personal Access Token (PAT).
 To create a new token, go to Docker Hub Settings and click New Access Token.
 - Add Personal Access Token (PAT) as a second secret to the GitHub secrets UI with the name `DOCKER_HUB_ACCESS_TOKEN`